EHR System: Why, When and How to Successfully Replace it?

 The key takeaway here seems to be that open communication and stakeholder involvement at every step of the process is essential to the ultimate success of the project.

 The bottom line

-How dissatisfied are you with your current EMR?
-Ultimately, the decision to switch EMR systems and/or vendors comes down to a balancing act between obtaining the functionality and support your practice needs in a way that addresses and minimizes the challenges that accompany making a change.
+How dissatisfied are you with your current EHR System?
+Ultimately, the decision to switch EHR systems and/or vendors comes down to a balancing act between obtaining the functionality and support your practice needs in a way that addresses and minimizes the challenges that accompany making a change.
 Clearly defining your expectations—and then managing them through stakeholder buy-in and good practice-wide communication will go a long way toward making your transition a success.

 Are you moving toward switching EMR systems?
 Our full-featured, specialty-specific EMR systems are easy to use and give you all the functionality you need to practice medicine and manage your practice workflows your way.
 Focusing on the needs of small to medium-sized practices, RevenueXL offers affordable cloud-based EMR solutions that can be deployed straight out of the box or customized to your precise needs, shortening the time to staff proficiency and reducing the drag on productivity after deployment.